Take a magical mystery tour of songbirds

 Where to look

-The best places to look for migrant birds at the Garden are near water and edges, such as woods next to a shrubby area.
+The best places to look for migrant birds in the area are near water and edges, such as woods next to a shrubby area.
 Here are some favorite songbird migration spots that local birders find productive: McDonald Woods, Sensory Garden, English Walled Garden, Picnic Glen, and the Waterfall Garden.

 Tips on identifying songbirds